Skip to main content

 What is Sexual Harassment?

-• Physical, such as unwanted touching
+• Physical – such as unwanted touching

-• Verbal, including inappropriate comments or jokes
+• Verbal – including inappropriate comments or jokes

-• Emotional, like manipulation or coercion
+• Emotional – such as manipulation or coercion

 Blackburn College does not tolerate any form of sexual harassment.

-The team will offer advice, guidance, and next steps, tailored to your individual experience.
+The Safeguarding Team will provide advice, guidance, and next steps tailored to your individual circumstances.
 This includes putting the right support in place and involving the appropriate authorities if needed.
-If the incident occurred outside of college/university:

-• Call the police on 101 (non-emergency)
+• Call 101 for non-emergencies

 • Call 999 in an emergency